KoralK5/KoralK5/README.md

 # Hello! 👋
 I'm a software engineering student at the University of Waterloo searching for a co-op.
-Feel free to email: kulacoglukoral@gmail.com.
+My email: kulacoglukoral@gmail.com.

 ## My Skillset
 - 🤖 Machine Learning & AI